Just-In Time VM Access

 Updates – March 2020

 One of the new features added, is the Justification field – free test style entry field (optional).
-The information from this field becomes part of the activity log, which means it can be searched (audited).
+This information is in the logs, for audit purposes.

 Another new update, is an governance feature, they also created a clean up tool.
 Every time the the JIT policy is changed/refreshed, the tool runs and checks the validity of the whole rule set.
 It compares the policy and the NSG rule, and if it finds mismatch, determines the cause and fixes the issue.
 It will do rule set cleanup.